jasny/sso/README.md

 The broker has an id and a secret.
 These are know to both the broker and server.

 When the client visits the broker, it creates a random token, which is stored in a cookie.
-The broker will then send the client to the server, passing along the broker's id and .
+The broker will then send the client to the server, passing along the broker's id and token.
 The server creates a hash using the broker id, broker secret and the token.
 This hash is used to create a link to the users session.
 When the link is created the server redirects the client back to the broker.